-YEAR 2 (Total: 28 credits)

-YEAR 2 (Total: 28 credits)
+YEAR TWO (TOTAL CREDITS: 28)

-FOURTH TERM
+TERM FOUR

 Course No. Credits

 NUTR 2322 3

 NUTR 2422 3

 FSRV 4324 3

-FIFTH TERM
+TERM FIVE

 Course No. Credits

-FSRV 4323 3

-FSRV 4444 3

-FSRV 2429 2

-Second Year Support Courses:
+Second Year Support Courses

-To be completed during Fourth

-or Fifth Terms.
-These requirements

-must be completed before

-registering in Sixth Term course s.
+To be completed during Term Four or Five.
+These requirements must be completed before registering in Term Six courses.

+Course No. Credits

 PSYC 1215 3

+One of

+STAT 1123 3

+STAT 1124 3

-STAT 1123, 1124 or 1181 3
+STAT 1181 3

-SIXTH TERM
+TERM SIX

 Course No. Credits

 FSRV 2329 2

 FSRV 2529 3

-- 1. Students wanting to transfer into the third year of the BBA (Business Management or Marketing Management concentrations) must meet the minimum CGPA requirement for admission to third-year of the BBA and must complete ECON 1220 or ECON 1221 while in third year of the program if not completed previously. - 2.
-BISC100 through Thompson Rivers University - Open Learning is an acceptable alternative to the biology courses listed - 3.
-FSRV 3114, 3214, NUTR 2112, 2212, 2322 and 2422 are compressed courses each offered over one-half of the term.
-FSRV 3114, NUTR 2112 and 2322 are offered in the first half of term and FSRV 3214, NUTR 2212 and 2422 are offered in the last half of the term. - 4.
+- 1. Students wanting to transfer into the third year of the BBA (Business Management or Marketing Management concentrations) must meet the minimum CGPA requirement for admission to thirdyear of the BBA and must complete ECON 1220 or ECON 1221 while in third year of the program if not completed previously. - 2.
+BISC100 through Thompson Rivers University - Open Learning is an acceptable alternative to the biology courses listed above. - 3.
+FSRV 3114, FSRV 3214, NUTR 2112, NUTR 2212, NUTR 2322 and NUTR 2422 are compressed courses each offered over one-half of the term.
+FSRV 3114, NUTR 2112 and NUTR 2322 are offered in the first half of term and FSRV 3214, NUTR 2212 and NUTR 2422 are offered in the last half of the term. - 4.
 Check the prerequisites for the arts and science courses that are part of the program. - 5.
 Please ensure that courses taken at other institutions are fully transferable to Langara College for graduation credit.
-Check the BCCAT Guide (www.bccat.bc.ca) for details.
+Check the BCCAT Guide (www.bccat. bc.ca) for details.
 If in doubt, confirm transferability of courses selected from other institutions with the Department Chair before registering for these courses. - 6.
 Graduates of baccalaureate programs in nutrition or dietetics are eligible for block transfer of 30 credits and may enter the second year of the program provided they meet the requirements for experience in the food service industry. - 7.
-FSRV 4323 and 4324 together are considered equivalent to FNH 440 at UBC and can be used for course credit equivalency for students with a non-dietetics undergraduate degree who plan to apply for a graduate dietetic internship based on UBC academic equivalency assessment. - 8.
-CMNS 2228 may be substituted with the permission of the Department Chair.
+FSRV 4323 and FSRV 4324 together are considered equivalent to FNH 440 at UBC and can be used for course credit equivalency for students with a non-dietetics undergraduate degree who plan to apply for a graduate dietetic internship based on UBC academic equivalency assessment.